tom-sheldrake/ClassificationSegmentationCorrelation/PUBLICATIONS/Higgins+Sheldrake2024/README.md

 Each folder contains the relevant output data for each step, which are represented by yellow blocks in the schema.

-Additionally, a fifth folder is present, which contains an excel workbook ("Supplementary_Tables.xlsx) with Tables S1 - S6 and a csv file with a summary table for each plagioclase pixel from all 15 samples ("ZG7_AllData.csv").
+Additionally, a fifth folder is present, which contains an excel workbook ("Supplementary_Tables.xlsx) with Tables S1 - S6 and a csv file with a summary table for each plagioclase pixels from all 15 samples ("ZG7_AllData.csv").